OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 We want this to be more formalized.
 We want there to be three types of interaction: purchase, return, support.
 Each will have a timestamp and a desctiption.

 The three types of interaction have common features (they have a timestamp), but they will also differ in some parameters.
-So, this is
+So, this is natural to create an abstract class *Interacton* with common